 WARNING: This story contains graphic and sensitive content.

-She admits to smothering the children to death but has pleaded not guilty to the murder charges by reason of insanity or infanticide.
+While Dickason admits she killed the children she has pleaded not guilty to the murder charges by reason of insanity or infanticide.

-During the first week of the trial, the jury heard extensive evidence about Dickason’s life before the alleged murders, including her gruelling fertility journey and devastating loss of a baby daughter at 18 weeks’ gestation and her family’s move to New Zealand from South Africa in the midst of the Covid-19 pandemic.
+During the Crown case, the jury heard evidence about Dickason’s life before the alleged murders, including her gruelling fertility journey and devastating loss of a baby daughter at 18 weeks’ gestation and her family’s move to New Zealand from South Africa in the midst of the Covid-19 pandemic.

 Jurors heard two days of evidence from Dickason’s husband, who came home from a work function to find his three children dead in their beds.